Friday, December 26, 2025

 But it wasn’t all about driving.
 We traveled by boat, hiked and mountain biked, but our gonzo days of those activities are past us.
 Watching the bungee jumpers, surfers, backpackers, and long-distance cyclists made us feel old, but we are grateful we can still travel independently and experience this magnificent place.

-The spectacular Milford Sound in the SE.
+The magnificent Milford Sound in the SW

 We watched whales, albatross, penguins and many other unique birds.
 We had some great seafood and ethnic dishes, tasted good pinots and ok grapefruit juice (aka sauvignon blanc) in wine country, and played rounds of cribbage together.
 Above all, we enjoyed conversations with locals, fellow travelers, and of course, the guest workers.